p0nch0d3v/blog/blog/2021-10-15-my-docker-clis.md

 ---
-title: My docker CLI's
+title: Docker CLI's
-slug: my-docker-clis
+slug: docker-clis
 tags: [docker, bash, python, dotNetCore, node-js]
 authors: [sneakykoder]
 ---
-# My docker CLI's
+# Docker CLI's
 ## A collection of custom docker images as CLI's

-I had the need to run different technologies in my local dev environment, such as .net-core, node js, python, ruby, etc. without install them.
+There was a need to run different technologies in local dev environment, such as .net-core, node js, python, ruby, etc. without install them.

-So I took the decision to create a set of docker images with some pre-installed apps/plugins/extensions according to the technology to help with the development process.
+A decision mas made to create a set of docker images with some pre-installed apps/plugins/extensions according to the technology to help with the development process.

 <!--truncate-->